Federal Direct Loan Program

 Rhodes State College may only process loans for the maximum number of attempted hours for each program.
 Students are reminded that the total debt they may accumulate during their ENTIRE undergraduate career (associate degree and bachelor's degree) from all Direct loans combined is $31,000 as a dependent student and $57,500 as an independent student (of which no more than $23,000 can be subsidized loans).

 2. Subsidized Loan Limit

-Effective July 1, 2013, the law limits borrowing of subsidized loans to 150% of the state program length for first time loan borrowers, those who have never borrowed or previous borrowers who have a zero loan balance per the National Student Loan Data System (NSLDS).
+Effective July 1, 2013, the law limits borrowing of subsidized loans to 150% of the state program length for first-time loan borrowers, those who have never borrowed or previous borrowers who have a zero loan balance per the National Student Loan Data System (NSLDS).
 Students in two-year programs will be limited to borrowing subsidized loans for three academic years.
 Students who transfer from a four-year program to a two-year program may have no subsidized loan eligibility and would only be able to borrow unsubsidized loans.
 Eligibility will be calculated by determining the periods of time in which the student borrowed a subsidized loan rather than by all the periods that a borrower is enrolled.
 Eligibility will also be calculated based on enrollment of less than full time.
-Student who reach the 150% limit will lose the subsidy on their loans and interest will begin to accrue on all previous subsidized loans.
+Students who reach the 150% limit will lose the subsidy on their loans, and interest will begin to accrue on all previous subsidized loans.